Marklogic-retired/marklogic-data-hub/_pages/ingest/ingest.md

 There are several ways to run Input flows.

 1. [QuickStart UI](quickstart.md) - A user interface for developing against the DHF.
-Use the Quickstart tool if want to get started with DHF quickly (for development only; not supported for production use).
+Use the Quickstart tool if you want to get started with DHF quickly (for development only; not supported for production use).
 1. [MLCP (MarkLogic Content Pump)](mlcp.md) - A command-line utility for ingesting content into MarkLogic.
 Use MLCP if you need to easily load data into MarkLogic via the command line.